Landsteiner (crater)

-Landsteiner is a tiny, bowl-shaped lunar impact crater located in the central Mare Imbrium.
+Landsteiner is a tiny, bowl-shaped lunar impact crater in the central Mare Imbrium.
 It was named after Austrian-American pathologist and Nobel laureate Karl Landsteiner.
 It is a circular, cup-shaped feature with no appreciable erosion.
 Nearby to the south is a low wrinkle ridge named the Dorsum Grabau.
 Farther south is the prominent crater Timocharis.

-This feature was identified as Timocharis F prior to being renamed by the IAU.
+This feature was identified as Timocharis F before being renamed by the IAU.